Hakim Ziyech: 2007–2012: Youth and early career

 Under the guidance of Aziz Doufikar, Ziyech would return to football, progressing through the youth teams of Reaal Dronten and later ASV Dronten.
 He was also motivated by his older brother Faouzi to continue playing football and not to be discouraged.
 At the age of fourteen, he made his first return to Morocco to visit his father's grave.
 On his return to the Netherlands, he was invited on trials with professional clubs SC Heerenveen and Ajax.
-After impressing the Heerenveen scouts, he left his home in Dronten to be placed with a foster family in the town of Heerenveen, Friesland, where he joined the SC Heerenveen academy.
+After impressing the Heerenveen scouts, he left his home in Dronten to be placed with a foster family in the town of Heerenveen, Friesland, where he joined SC Heerenveen's academy in 2007.
 Ajax had found Ziyech too small to progress in their academy.
 Once settled in at Heerenveen, he lived a turbulent life marked by delinquency, alcohol and drug problems, and he dropped out of school at age sixteen.
 Despite a good relationship with his foster family, who are of Armenian origin "he regularly comes home very late, sometimes drunk," says Doufikar.
+Having been an academy footballer for two years under youth coach Robin Veldman, Ziyech very rarely participated in matches, spending his evenings until five in the morning in the neighbourhood drinking alcohol and using hard drugs.
+Doufikar described Ziyech during his first years in Heerenveen's academy:

+Hakim Ziyech saw Doufikar as his second father, spending his afternoons in indoor gyms playing two-on-two with his neighbourhood friends in his hometown of Dronten.
+At the age of sixteen, Ziyech participated in an indoor football tournament in the city of Tiel with Jong SC Heerenveen/Emmen.
+It was during this tournament that he met Mustapha Nakhli, his agent until 2022.
+In a 2016 interview, Ziyech said, "When I was sixteen, I was one of the best players on the team, but I was the only one who wasn't offered a contract.
+I often questioned myself: 'I'm a tough guy, and on top of that, I'm a Mocro.'
+I felt compelled to work harder."
+Despite his growing recognition, Ziyech continued to grapple with alcohol and drug dependency, even resorting to selling hard drugs to provide for his family's needs.
+To steer him away from a destructive path and bad habits, his former coach, Doufikar, kept Ziyech engaged in indoor football, emphasising the importance of focusing on the sport.

+Heerenveen had been monitoring Ziyech's potential since his early days in their academy.
+When he was just seventeen years old, his talent was noticed, leading to his promotion to the first team in January 2012.
+However, Ziyech's off-field conduct prompted his exclusion from the first team until he could demonstrate discipline.
+At eighteen, he came under the mentorship of Mustapha Nakhli, who rented an apartment in the Zuidas neighborhood of Amsterdam-Zuid, which they shared.
+Ziyech left his foster family in Heerenveen and resided in Amsterdam for three years with his agent.